Abadrausar/Rubble-/other/Rubble Readme.txt

-	Many templates for registering objects and the like are replacements for vanilla raw tags allowing better formatting Some files may be parsed but not included in the generated raws Support for easily and quickly installing tilesets as addons Allows you to run "tweak scripts" before or after generation to allow fine-tuning the results Support for external launchers via the command line Easy to use GUI to enable and disable addons (it's windows only, sorry) Addons can be grouped into directories to make relations clear (and to make addon packs easy to distribute)
+	Many templates for registering objects and the like are replacements for vanilla raw tags allowing better formatting Some files may be parsed but not included in the generated raws Support for easily and quickly installing tilesets as addons Allows you to run "tweak scripts" before or after generation for fine-tuning the results Support for external launchers via the command line Easy to use GUI to enable and disable addons (it's windows only, sorry) Addons can be grouped into directories to make relations clear (and to make addon packs easy to distribute)